Dario Gebuhr

-Dario Ndubuisi Gebuhr (born 12 September 2003) is a German professional footballer who plays as a centre-back for side Hansa Rostock.
+Dario Ndubuisi Gebuhr (born 12 September 2003) is a German professional footballer who plays as a centre-back for Regionalliga Südwest club Eintracht Trier on loan from Hansa Rostock.

 Career

 Gebuhr is a youth product of 1.SC Kohlheck, Wehen Wiesbaden and Eintracht Frankfurt.
 On 17 March 2023, he signed a professional contract with the club until 2024.
 He made is senior and professional debut with Eintracht Frankfurt as a late substitute in a 4–0 Bundesliga loss to Borussia Dortmund on 22 April 2023.

 On 18 June 2024, Gebuhr signed with Hansa Rostock.